Teach English in Spain in a School Setting

 Take part in extra-curricular school activities.

-What Can Participants Expect from the ConversaSpain Program while Teaching English in Spain?
+What Can Participants Expect from the ConversaSpain Auxiliares de Conversación Program while Teaching English in Spain?

 ConversaSpain's goal is to provide participants with the best support with non-school-related matters.
 Guidance and assistance will be offered from members of staff from both the school and the program.
 Whilst they teach English in Spain, participants receive a monthly stipend, which aids with living expenses.

-Here is a breakdown of some of the important information to consider before applying for the ConversaSpain program to teach in Spain:
+Here is a breakdown of some of the important information to consider before applying for the ConversaSpain Auxiliares de Conversación program to teach in Spain:

-- All positions are managed by the regional Government
+- All placements are managed by the Regional Government.

-- Teaching will take place in schools located in metropolitan areas of Murcia; or in rural, small-town locations near the city of Madrid
+- Teaching will take place in schools located anywhere in the Community of Madrid, the Community of Castilla-La Mancha, and the Region of Murcia.

-- Placements last for 8 to 9 months: participants start official teaching on October 1st and finish on May 31st or June 28th
+- Placements last for 5-9 months: participants start official teaching in October, November, or January and finish in May or June (specific dates TBC).

-- An induction meeting will take place in the capital of participating regions before the program starts
+- An Induction Meeting will take place in the capital of participating regions before the beginning of each program.

 - Participants will receive the same paid school holidays as other teaching staff.
-This includes Christmas, Easter, and other local festivals and excludes the Summer period
+This includes Christmas (when applicable), Easter, and other local festivities, and it excludes the summer period.

-- The timetable will consist of 15-16 hours of teaching per week over 4 consecutive days
+- The timetable will consist of 12, 15, or 16 teaching hours per week spread over 4 weekdays.

 - Age group preferences are considered whenever possible, but specific placement preferences cannot be guaranteed